instayu/html-5-calander/Home.md

 ## Next Release

 The focus for the next release is on adding **IE 10** to [YUI's target environments](http://yuilibrary.com/yui/environments/).
 YUI's unit tests already fare really well in IE 10's standard desktop mode, but in Windows 8 there are [[multiple runtime environments|Windows 8 JavaScript Runtimes]] (generally more restrictive) in which we want to make sure YUI is supported.
-We also plan to include **iOS 6** as well to the environment list.
+We also plan to include **iOS 6** to the environment list as well.

 * Scheduled stable release date: **[[October 16, 2012|Development Schedule]].**
 * [[Windows 8 JavaScript Runtimes]]